 it's not very pleasant.
 The solo is alright, but nothing special.
 By this point, the album has become extremely tedious.

+double-bass.
 Of course, the whole sound is ruined with the horrendous vocal delivery.
-This track certainly doesn't hold a candle to Mercyful
+This track certainly doesn't hold a

-Fate's song of the same title.
-Forget Thrash Metal; this should be classified as the first suicidal Black Metal album.
-It
+candle to Mercyful Fate's song of the same title.
+Forget thrash metal; this should be classified as the first suicidal black

-was written and recorded by a (former) Black Metal band and it makes me want to kill myself, rather than listen to any more.
+metal album.
+It was written and recorded by a (former) black metal band and it makes me want to kill myself, rather than listen

-reference.
+sexual reference.
 Venom lost their Satanic approach, but they kept this kind of nonsense?
 Utterly appalling.
-I can't imagine anyone
+I can't imagine

-could really be so interested in songs about sex, except for those who have never gotten any.
-This song is as fucking awful
+anyone could really be so interested in songs about sex, except for those who have never gotten any.
+This song is as fucking

 Calm Before the Storm is an abomination.
 This is an undeniable fact.
 This